haxtheweb/edtechjoker/draft-outline.md

 - publish to npm / leverage in the production project

 ### Get ahead
-Next week, and going forward, we will use a new "tooling" that you actually installed earleirin the course.
+Next week, and going forward, we will use a new "tooling" that you actually installed earlier in the course.
-`npx @haxtheweb/create`.
+`npm install --global @haxtheweb/create` and then `hax start`.
 If you want to get ahead, we're going to start using that tooling to produce web components that leverage a design system called DDD.
 DDD is based on how Penn State wants properties to look (broadly speaking) as far as spacing, colors and font usage.
 Next week we will use this tooliing to build a new element and get it pushed to github then published on vercel to understand that workflow.
 Once we get that down and where DDD is as far as visual documentation, you'll get to build a card to spec using university spacing to try and match the composite in question.

+You can see what the tooling should look like by going to this site: https://playground.hax.cloud/ This is running a copy of the `hax` program in the browser so you can see what the output should look like and how it should work. **YOU MUST INSTALL THIS ON YOUR COMPUTER SO YOU CAN WORK ON CODE THAT IS DEPLOYED TO GITHUB VIA VERCEL.
+THIS IS PURELY FOR DEMO PURPOSES TO UNDERSTAND WHAT IT LOOKS LIKE**